90-Minute Keynote Presentation By Heather Stang

 Transform Suffering to Hope Session Description:

-The good news is that if we skillfully turn toward our suffering, rather than suppress it, we can transform any difficult emotion into compassion, and compassion into inspired action that motivates us serve our clients, our community, and ourselves in a more whole-hearted and helpful way.
+The good news is that if we skillfully turn toward our suffering, rather than suppress it, we can transform any difficult emotion into compassion, and compassion into inspired action that motivates us.
+When we learn to relate to our suffering in a different way, we are better able to serve our clients, our community, and ourselves in a more whole-hearted and helpful way.
 We can even improve our health, and feel more connected to our loved ones, those we serve, and the world at large.